 Steve Thompson, ConfigMgr MVP and SQL MVP, has a nice write up on using Ola’s Maintenance Solution with ConfigMgr.
 It’s good stuff.
-Matthew Teegarden has a follow-up article with more info and some alterations.
+Matthew Teegarden has a follow-up article with more info and some alterations about database maintenance.

 There’s only one problem… both are seemingly violating the licensing of the Usage Rights for SQL technology included with ConfigMgr.
 Let’ me explain.